 Collagen is produced naturally by the human body and is responsible for keeping skin looking plump.
 Unfortunately, we start to lose collagen production in our early 20’s, the very first sign appearing as soon as 25!

 Collagen penetrates the top few layers of the skin, providing a temporary fix to skin signs of aging.

 There is no doubt about it that retinol is significantly stronger than collagen.
 This is because retinol penetrates down deep into your skin, tricking your body into thinking it’s younger than it is.
 Once the retinol is penetrated, your skin can turnover cells faster again, which helps it appear more youthful and smoother.

 Collagen only has the ability to penetrate the top few layers of your skin, providing temporary relief to a more severe issue; which is also an inevitable one known to all as aging.

 Not All Retinols Are The Same

 There are different types of retinol and each of them is different from the other in terms of strength.
 Retinol is just one variation of a retinoid (Vitamin A) product.
-Ideally, you will want to visit a dermatologist so you can be prescribed the correct retinol for your skin type, wants and needs.
+Ideally, you will want to visit a dermatologist to be prescribed the correct retinol for your skin type, wants, and needs.

 If you were to look at the ladder of retinoids from weakest to strongest it would appear as follows.